inet-framework/inet-showcases/mobility/combining/doc/index.rst

 The relative positions of the hosts are constant.
-For example, it appears as if ``host[4]`` was using  a :ned:`CircleMobility` similar to ``host[0]``, while actually its position in ``host[0]``'s coordinate system stays constant.
+For example, it appears as if ``host[4]`` was using  a :ned:`CircleMobility` similar to ``host[0]``, while actually, its position in ``host[0]``'s coordinate system stays constant.

 SuperpositioningMobility
 ------------------------

 :ned:`SuperpositioningMobility` is a compound module that can contain several other mobility modules as submodules, and combines their effects.
-The mobility state (position, orientation and their derivatives) exposed by :ned:`SuperpositioningMobility` is the sum of the states of these contained submodules.
+The mobility state (position, orientation, and their derivatives) exposed by :ned:`SuperpositioningMobility` is the sum of the states of these contained submodules.

 The use of :ned:`SuperpositioningMobility` is that it allows one to create complex motion